Noosa Festival of Surfing: Background

 The points at Noosa produce long peeling waves with perfect barrel sections.
 In those days a perfect wave could be shared amongst a few friends and you could camp at the end of Hastings street.
 Noosa today suffers from overcrowding and the unfortunate reality of development and urban sprawl.
 However, a good wave can be snagged if you're early and it will be guaranteed a memorable one.

-Since 2012 the festival has also included the Noosa Surfing Dog Championship, Australia’s oldest and biggest dog surfing event.
+Since 2012, the festival has also included the Noosa Surfing Dog Championship, Australia’s oldest and biggest dog surfing event.

+In 2018, the Sunshine Coast based international surf tourism company World Surfaris took over management of the festival.